elizabeth1l/Mastermind/README.md

 **Prerequisites**

-- Please have <a href="https://apps.apple.com/us/app/xcode/id497799835?mt=12">Xcode</a> downloaded to experience Mastermind on an iOS simulator or use Expo Go to view directly on mobile.
+- Please have <a href="https://apps.apple.com/us/app/xcode/id497799835?mt=12">Xcode</a> downloaded to experience Mastermind on an iOS simulator or download Expo Go through the App Store to view directly on mobile.

-- Please have npm installed
+- Please have npm installed.

 ```
 npm install npm@latest -g